UselessPickles/diamondtel-m92-bluetooth/bluetooth/config/README.md

 ## Firmware Install

+This section will guide you through installing the correct version of the core firmware for the BM62.
+The BM62 very likely comes pre-installed with an older firmware version.

 NOTE: If you have previously installed the DSPK 2.1.5 firmware and only need to install a new version of the software for this project, then skip to the [Software Install]{#software-install} section.

 1. [Prepare the BM62 for Firmware/Software Install](#prepare-the-bm62-for-firmwaresoftware-install)